dafuga/eos_rng_contract/README.md

 A Random Number Generator EOSIO Smart Contract that allows any number of oracles to contribute numbers that are used to generate a truly random number available on an EOSIO table.

 The process works like such:
 1) An oracle starts off by committing a hash of the number that they wish to contribute.
 As they contribute that hash, they will also specify the time block at which they will reveal the number.
-The time_block is an integer defined by the number of 500 ms trenches time that have passed since the Unix epoch in UTC.
+The time_block is an integer defined by the number of seconds that have passed since the Unix epoch in UTC.

     For example, assuming that Bob wants to commit the number `123`, he would first commit the following transaction:
     ```